 Tandem, tricycle and recumbent riders need to contact the Prudential RideLondon entry team – once they have paid for their place – at email@example.com

-We want to ensure you have an amazing time at Prudential RideLondon, so we’ve teamed up with Continental Tyres – our Official Safety Partner – to give you some simple 'rules of the road' to follow on the big day.
+We want to ensure you have an amazing time at Prudential RideLondon, so we’ve teamed up with Continental Tyres – our Official Safety Partner – to give you some simple 'rules of the ride' to follow on the big day.

 As thousands of riders riders are expected to participate in the Prudential RideLondon sportives, it is necessary for us to restrict or prohibit various types of pedal bicycles and equipment for reasons of safety.
 It is our responsibility to manage the risks involved on the event day with the density of riders we are placing on the closed roads of the route.
 Our goal is to create a world-class, sustainable event that is safe and inclusive and we are still in the early phases of the development of this unique event.